South Whitehall Township, Pennsylvania

-South Whitehall Township is a township in Lehigh County, Pennsylvania.
+South Whitehall Township is a township in Lehigh County, Pennsylvania, United States.
 The township's population was 19,180 at the 2010 census.
-It is a suburb of Allentown and is part of the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is a suburb of Allentown and is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 South Whitehall Township borders Allentown to its east and is 59.3 mi northwest of Philadelphia, and 94.5 mi west of New York City.
 The Lehigh Valley interchange of the Northeast Extension of the Pennsylvania Turnpike and Dorney Park & Wildwater Kingdom are both located in the township.

 History

 18th century

-The first settlers of the Lehigh Valley region were Germans who emigrated from earlier settlements along Perkiomen Creek.
-The earliest settlers arrived in the region over a 20-year period beginning in about 1732.
-The immigration of the Germans and other European natives, including Swiss and Huguenots, was aided by William Penn and his friends.
-The land lying south of South Mountain was given to William Penn in 1713 by the Lenni Lenape people.
-The land of Lehigh County lying between Blue Mountain and Lehigh Mountain was given to Penn's sons by the Lenapes in 1732.
-Emigrants sought the fertile, limestone valley flanking rivers and streams, such as Jordan Creek.
+The first settlers of the Lehigh Valley region were Germans, who emigrated from earlier settlements along Perkiomen Creek in present-day Lehigh and Montgomery counties.
+German settlers began arriving in present-day South Whitehall Township over a 20-year period beginning in about 1732.
+The immigration of the Germans and other European natives, including the Swiss and Huguenots, was aided by William Penn and his friends.
+The land lying south of South Mountain was given to William Penn in 1713 by the Lenape Native American tribe.
+The land of Lehigh County between Blue Mountain and Lehigh Mountain was granted to Penn's sons by the Lenape in 1732.
+European emigrants were drawn to the area because of its reputation for fertile land and its limestone flanking rivers and streams, including present-day Jordan Creek.

 One of the earliest tracts of land purchased in the township was by Nicholas Kern, who bought property on December 3, 1735, and October 28, 1737.
 Some of this was sold to Lorenz Guth on February 27, 1739.
 Guth continued to buy land in the area of the Reformed Church property and also in the Guthsville area.
-By 1769 his holdings totaled 759 acre.
-The Lorenz Guth house near Wehr's Dam still stands in excellent condition and is a fine example of colonial architecture.
+By 1769, his holdings totaled 759 acre.
+The Lorenz Guth house near Wehr's Dam still stands in excellent condition and is an example of colonial architecture.